- I’m a lifelong New Englander. When the temps start to rise, I head out with my family on a Northeast summer getaway.

 5. Lake Placid and the Adirondack Mountains, New York

-In Lake Placid, summer temperatures average in the low to mid-70s for the months of June, July, and August.
+In Lake Placid, temperatures in the summer months average in the low to mid-70s for the months of June, July, and August.
 And while this quiet little resort town will always be best known for its Winter Olympics glory (“Do you believe in miracles?
 Yes!”), Lake Placid and the surrounding Adirondack Mountains are about as cool and low-key a summer destination as you’ll find anywhere in the Northeast.

-BEYOND THE BIG APPLE: 13 Best New York Vacations for Families
+BEYOND THE BIG APPLE: 13 Best New York Family Vacations Beyond the Big Apple